 The latter is easy if you drive for a living, but the former may be troublesome if your main spending account is DBS/POSB and you use your debit card as an ATM card.
 If you bank elsewhere, it’s the complete opposite: Getting these cards is a great way to game the system and track your driving expenses for work.

-For Shell, the next best card is probably the UOB One card that for 15% instant discount and SMART$ rebates.
-It gives you about the same effective savings if you add the 5% cashback during billing, but that requires a monthly spend of $2,000, which is very high.
+For Shell, the next best card is probably the UOB One card that offers about the same effective savings (20.8%) if you add the 5% cashback during billing.
+However, that requires a monthly spend of $2,000, which is very high.

 POSB Everyday Card – best credit card for petrol at SPC